petarov/java-app-icons/README.md

   - Supports non-blocking downloads

-Check [java-app-icons-bin](https://github.com/petarov/java-app-icons-bin) for a cli executable.
+See [java-app-icons-bin](https://github.com/petarov/java-app-icons-bin) for an executable CLI.

 # Installation